7 Best Budget Office Chairs In Australia For 2024

 The seat pan boasts more functionality than the Sihoo M57.
 It slides back and forward, allowing you to customise seat depth so that the end of the edge fits comfortably behind your knees.

-The seat angle can also be adjusted from flat to slightly lean forward.
+The seat angle can also be adjusted from flat to lean forward slightly.
 Just hit a lever, and the entire seat pan will lean forward.

 If you often lean forward — say, if you have short arms or if you’re a designer drafting some concepts — this will keep you fully supported.
 It’s a feature found in the Herman Miller Aeron chair (which costs almost four times as much).